alterGNU/BashScriptLib/README.md

         - ~static function : called in `check42_norminette`, will recursively go through the folder structure of the directory provided as an argument and exec `normi_color` to the files.

     - GLOBAL:`check42_norminette()`:
+        - Use **EXCLUDE_NORMI_FOLD** list: ignore folders name in list (handy to exclude subfolders that don't applies with 42-school-norm like correctors folders)
         - takes **1 mandatory argument** : path to dir or file to check with the norminette.
         - ~global function called by user :
             - if arg1 is a folder    : use `check42_norminette_rec()` to recursively go through the folder structure of the directory provided as an argument and then applies `normi_color` to each files encountered.
             - if arg1 is a file      : use `normi_color()` on that file

 ### colors.sh
 _Notes:set of variables allowing text highlighting in the terminal._